Compare & Buy Cruise Insurance

 Welcome to Cruise Insurance Quotes

-Our staff have extensive insurance expertise and accreditation as a travel insurance agency.
 We distribute competitive policies from leading providers like Go Unlimited and Cover-More, offering a simple quote and purchase process.

 Since 2008, our business has been serving our members and clients across every corner of Australia, consistently delivering through our exclusive quoting system, professional approach, and quick responsiveness to queries and concerns.
-Trusted by reputable underwriting agencies in the travel insurance sector, we ensure travellers receive comprehensive policy information directly from us, streamlining the insurance cover process.

 Cruise Insurance Quotes is also a recognised Australian Cruise Association member for 2026.